warner-benjamin/optimi/docs/utils.md

 ### Example

 `param_groups_weight_decay` takes a model and returns two optimizer parameter group dictionaries.
 One with bias and normalization terms without weight decay and another dictionary with the rest of the model parameters with weight decay.
-The `weigh_decay` passed to `param_groups_weight_decay` will override the optimizer's default weight decay.
+The `weight_decay` passed to `param_groups_weight_decay` will override the optimizer's default weight decay.

 ```python
 params = param_groups_weight_decay(model, weigh_decay=1e-5)